UzmaHasan/Survey-on-Causal-Discovery-Methods/README.md

 ### I.I.D. experiments

-The implementations of the following benchmarked algorithms (PC, GES, LiNGAM, Direct-LiNGAM, NOTEARS, DAG-GNN,GraN-DAG, GOLEM, and MCSL) have been adopted from the **gCastle** repository.
+The implementations of the benchmarked algorithms PC, GES, LiNGAM, Direct-LiNGAM, NOTEARS, DAG-GNN,GraN-DAG, GOLEM, and MCSL have been adopted from the **gCastle** repository.

 **Implementation source:**